Is your home safe?

 - If you’re going out of town, there’s no need to share it on social media sites.
 If you’re going out of the country, don’t post it.
 Burglars use the internet, too.
 It isn’t a good idea to let them know you’ll be away.

-Your backyard isn’t a battlefield.
-Don’t make it look like one.
+Your backyard isn’t a battlefield so don’t make it look like one.

 Avoid growing tall bushes that could be good hiding spots for intruders.
 Keep them low and trimmed.
 If you have trees that grow branches near your roof or your second floor, you can try trimming them a bit.

-Instead, you can try growing thorny bushes to keep people away from hiding in your yard.
+Try growing thorny bushes to prevent people from hiding in your yard.
 You can also build fences to mark your territory.